walwalwalides/Delphi-Collection-VCL/MyStringGrid/README.md

 # Features

+- Export to PDF or CSV.
-- Load Gif Picture using MemeoryStream.
+- Printing using windows API.
-- Choose Animation Speed.
+- choosing the best parametrization by printing.

 ## Files